THE TWILIT TEN:

 Significantly, after killing Bennett, Dr. Schultz and Freeman went on to bring about the demise of the implicitly Jason Reitman linked Monsieur Calvin J. Candie-played by Leonardo DiCaprio-and his Candyland slave plantation in Mississippi.
 Indeed, the fact that Candie’s bodyguard, Butch Pooch-played by James Remar-was implicitly linked to Piers Handling, then CEO of the Toronto International Film Festival (TIFF), affirmed the implicit link of M. Candie to Reitman.
 The fact that M. Candie’s head butler, Stephen-played by Jackson-was implicitly linked to Cameron Bailey, then second-in-command of TIFF, reaffirmed the film’s implicit interest in Reitman.
 As the implicit link of M. Candie to Reitman reminded us that Reitman had implicitly roasted creepy, despondent and raving Zone War “scholar”, Gary W. “Gardevil” Wright, in the implicit form of the equally creepy, despondent and struggling young adult writer, Mavis Gary-played by Charlize Theron-the year before in the twilit and allegorical film YOUNG ADULT (2011), the implication was that Freeman was linked to Wright and that Tarantino was implicitly allowing Wright to triumph over Reitman with the death of M. Candie and the explosive end of Candyland at the end of DJANGO UNCHAINED.

 Curiously, along the way to the climatic destruction of Candyland, Freeman also gunned down Tarantino himself in the form of a LeQuint Dickey Mining Company employee, and saved the implicit embodiment of Canadian film art in the form of pretty Broomhilda Von Shaft-played by Kerry Washington.
-Just as curiously, an implicit interest in a vengeful gunman implicitly linked to Gardevil returned when Tarantino implied that he was lashing furiously out at the merger of Disney and Lucasfilm Ltd./ILM in 2012 which brought Kennedy into the Disney family when he teamed up again with Bell, Jackson, Madsen, Parks, Richardson, Roth, Russell and Bruce Dern, Lee Horsley and Walton Goggins-who played Old Man Carrucan, Sheriff Gus and Billy Crash, respectively, in DJANGO UNCHAINED-editor Fred Raskin-from DJANGO UNCHAINED-and composer Ennio Morricone-a fitting collaboration, given all of the allusions to the allegorical spaghetti westerns of Leone in KILL BILL VOLUME ONE and KILL BILL VOLUME TWO, INGLOURIOUS BASTERDS and DJANGO UNCHAINED-for more tenacious bounty hunters this time in the first years of the post-Civil War era in the twilit, allegorical and CGI free indie film THE HATEFUL EIGHT (2016), shot in scintillating Panavision Ultra 70.
+Just as curiously, an implicit interest in a vengeful gunman implicitly linked to Gardevil returned when Tarantino implied that he was lashing furiously out at the merger of Disney and Lucasfilm Ltd./ILM in 2012 which brought Kennedy into the Disney family when he teamed up again with Bell, Jackson, Madsen, Parks, Richardson, Roth, Russell and Bruce Dern, Lee Horsley and Walton Goggins-who played Old Man Carrucan, Sheriff Gus and Billy Crash, respectively, in DJANGO UNCHAINED-editor Fred Raskin-from DJANGO UNCHAINED-and composer Ennio Morricone-a fitting collaboration, given all of the allusions to the allegorical spaghetti westerns of Leone in KILL BILL VOLUME ONE and KILL BILL VOLUME TWO, INGLOURIOUS BASTERDS and DJANGO UNCHAINED-for more tenacious bounty hunters this time in the first years of the post-Civil War era in the twilit, allegorical and CGI free indie docufeature film THE HATEFUL EIGHT (2015), shot in scintillating Panavision Ultra 70 and released on December 7, 2015.

 “And I say shooting’s too good for her.”